Introduction

 using the GV-USB2 and AmarecTV.

-After you have decided your workflow, check the
+After you have decided on your workflow, check the

 manual for the particular camcorder to make sure it